-With the HELMS proposal now presented, there are a number of other important points which deserve treatment.
+With the HELMS proposal presented and factual context in hand, there are a number of other important points which deserve treatment.

 HELMS does not require a geologic repository as a prerequisite

 The use of thin, temporary canisters in ISFSIs at nuclear plants was based on the expectation that that the spent fuel would be moved promptly to a more permanent site within the expected service life of those canisters.
 This expectation is now known to be without merit, both from the likely life of these canisters in corrosive environments, and the likelihood of a repository in the necessary time-frame, which is currently not on the horizon.